utkryuk/XMeme/README.md

 # :zap: XMEME

-This is a basic full web stack application made using MEAN stack.
+This is a basic full web stack application made using MERN stack.

 ## Deployed Links